Imbalanced classification: a paradigm-based review: Three Classification Paradigms

-In this section, we review three classification paradigms with different learning objectives.
+In this section, we review three classification paradigms that are defined by different objective functions.
 Concretely, we consider the Classical Classification (CC) paradigm that minimizes the overall classification error (Section \ref{subsec:CC}), the Cost-Sensitive (CS) learning paradigm that minimizes the cost-adjusted weighted type I and type II errors (Section \ref{subsec:CS}), and the Neyman-Pearson (NP) paradigm that minimizes the type II error subject to a type I error constraint (Section \ref{subsec:NP}).

 Assume $X\in\mathcal{X}\subset \R^d$ is a random vector of $d$ features, and $Y\in \{0, 1\}$ is the class label.
 Let $\p(Y=0)=\pi_0$ and $\p(Y=1)=\pi_1=1-\pi_0$.
 Throughout the article, we label the minority class as 0 and the majority class as 1 (i.e., $\pi_0\le\pi_1$).
-Also, for language consistency, we call class 0 as the negative class and class 1 as the positive class.
+Also, for language consistency, we call class 0 the negative class and class 1 the positive class.
 Please note that the minority class might be referred to as ``positive'' in medical applications.